 Sheriff Kieran Donahue has been in law enforcement since 2004.
-Donahue has held several positions within Canyon County Sheriff’s Office; including Detention Deputy, School Resource Officer, Narcotics Detective, Metro Violent Crimes and Gang Task Force Officer and Detective Corporal for the Criminal Investigation Section.
+Donahue has held several positions within Canyon County Sheriff’s Office: including Detention Deputy, School Resource Officer, Narcotics Detective, Metro Violent Crimes and Gang Task Force Officer and Detective Corporal for the Criminal Investigation Section.
 Sheriff Donahue was the first Canyon County Sheriff’s Office member to be assigned to the FBI Metro Violent Crime and Gangs Task Force in the Treasure Valley.

-Chief Deputy Dashiell
+Chief Deputy Hart

 Welcome to Spillman Applications